Millie Perkins: Later career

 In 1976, Perkins moved to Jacksonville, Oregon, with her two daughters by Robert Thom, Lillie and Hedy; in 1977, People magazine reported that Perkins "conducts a drama-therapy workshop every Tuesday night in her living room and often speaks to high-school drama groups in the area."
 In 1982, it was reported that Perkins was teaching drama at Southern Oregon University.

 In 1983, Perkins returned to feature films to play Jon Voight's ex-wife in Table for Five.
 She then played "mother roles" for the next 20 years; including Sean Penn's mother in the fact-based film At Close Range, the mother of Charlie Sheen's character in the 1987 movie Wall Street, the bereft Jewish mother in the 1996 film The Chamber, and Andy García's mother in the 2005 film The Lost City.

 Television work

 In 1961, Perkins made her television debut as a guest star on Wagon Train.
-As with her film work, her television appearances were sporadic until the 1980s, from when she had appeared on a variety of television shows, including seven episodes of Knots Landing (over the period 1983–1990) and fourteen episodes of Any Day Now (1998–2002).
-She portrayed character Glenda Vandervere in Murder, She Wrote (season two, episode 12: "Murder by Appointment Only") (01/05/1986).
-Perkins retired from acting after a 2006 six-episode arc on the television soap opera The Young and the Restless.
-Recent to her retirement, she was honored in the 2004 action-adventure video game Grand Theft Auto: San Andreas, in which one of the storyline girlfriends to protagonist Carl "CJ" Johnson, voiced by Orfeh, was named after her.
+As with her film work, her television appearances were sporadic until the 1980s, from when she appeared on a variety of television shows, including seven episodes of Knots Landing (over the period 1983–1990) and fourteen episodes of Any Day Now (1998–2002).
+She portrayed character Glenda Vandervere in Murder, She Wrote (season two, episode 12: "Murder by Appointment Only") (01/05/1986) and appeared in a 2006 six-episode arc on the television soap opera The Young and the Restless.

+Retirement from acting

+Perkins retired from acting after 2006.